ocramz/ocramz.github.io/posts/2023-12-21-assignment-riemann-opt.markdown

 ## Minimum bipartite matching

-Given a bipartite graph between two sets $U$, $V$ of $n$ items each, and an edge cost matrix $C$ with positive entries, the assignment problem can be written as finding an permutation matrix $P$ that solves the following problem:
+Given a bipartite graph between two sets $U$, $V$ of $n$ items each, and an edge cost matrix $C$ with positive entries, the assignment problem can be written as finding a permutation matrix $P$ that minimizes the total cost:

 $$
 P^{\star} = \underset{P \in \mathbb{P}}{\mathrm{argmin}} \left( P C \right)
 $$

 Recall that a permutation matrix has binary entries, and exactly one $1$ per row.
-The identity matrix can be seen as a trivial permutation that does nothing to its argument, when seen as an operator.

 Finding the optimal permutation matrix $P^{\star}$ is a combinatorial optimization problem that has well known polynomial-time solution algorithms, e.g. Munkres that runs in $O(n^3)$ time.